neon-sunset/http-bench/README.md

 - Run in console e.g. `http-bench https://example.org -p 64 -t 120`

 AOT version has faster startup and smaller binary, JIT has higher sustained throughput.
-Keep in mind that NativeAOT is currently unsupported on macOS (subject to change).
+Keep in mind that NativeAOT will be supported on macOS starting with .NET 8. ~~is currently unsupported on macOS (subject to change).~~

 ### Args
 ```sh